dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

 documents: './src/**/*.graphql'
 ```

-You can also specify multiple Glob expressions, as array:
+You can also specify multiple Glob expressions as an array:

 ```yml
 documents: